 - First Gen newsletters to keep you informed

 Not sure where to go, or what’s available?
-Speak to us and we can help you out.
-We’re here to support you.
+We’re here to support you!
 Looking for services on campus?
-Check out this helpful list of services on campus!
+Check out this helpful list of services on campus.

-Here at Georgian we’re committed to helping First Generation students achieve their educational goals by breaking down the barriers — be they financial, personal or academic.
-Georgian College is pleased to announce the government of Ontario has allocated bursary funding to assist First Gen students in financial need through the Ministry of Training, Colleges and Universities, Access and Opportunities Strategy.
-Last year’s value: 100 bursaries at $500.
+At Georgian, we’re committed to helping First Generation students achieve their educational goals by breaking down the barriers — financial, personal or academic.
+Georgian is pleased to announce that the Government of Ontario has allocated bursary funding to assist First Generation students in financial need through the Ministry of Advanced Education and Skills Development, Access and Opportunities Strategy.

 We understand that as a parent or family member of a student attending Georgian, you are a strong contributor to their success.
 Often parents want to be involved in their student’s educational journey, but they don’t know where to start.
 We have included some information and links we feel would benefit you and help you support your student.
 Don’t forget to connect with Georgian through our parent Facebook Page , main Facebook page or events and activities on campus.